Unvortex/Nebula/README.md

 * Refreshing completely resets all modifications (This will be replaced with a button in the future)

 ---
-Let me know if there is anything else I should add through github's issues or .
+Let me know if there is anything else I should add through github's issues using the appropriate tag.

 You guys can always take a look at the source and modify for yourselves, I would be happy to commit any improvements/optimizations made to the site.